MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync-faq.md

 ### Is it possible to stop my users from syncing with a personal tenant?

 Not directly, but you can determine which profiles can sign on to Microsoft Edge using the [RestrictSigninToPattern](./microsoft-edge-policies.md#restrictsignintopattern) policy.

+### Is it possible to prevent sign-in and sync with enterprise account from an unmanaged, non-compliant device?

+Not directly, there isn't any mechanism to block Azure AD sign-in to Microsoft Edge on unmanaged devices.
+However, there is a work around.
+Sync needs access to two resources `https://activity.microsoft.com` and `https://aadrm.com`.
+You can block sync on unmanaged devices by putting `https://aadrm.com` behind a Conditional Access policy.
+For more information, see [Common Conditional Access Policies](/azure/active-directory/conditional-access/concept-conditional-access-policy-common)

 ## See also